mdekauwe/GDAY/README.md

 $ make clean ; make
 ```

-I haven't done anything about an installation directory so you will need to move
-the executable yourself.
+The Makefile will need to be edited by hand to set the $ARCH flag, which sets the installation path.
+Currently it is hardwired to my computer.

 ## Running the model
 A simple model usage can be displayed by calling GDAY as follows ::